Skip to main content

 If you're a LiveRamp client or partner who sends consumer personal information to LiveRamp, the process to follow to deliver requests is very similar to the usual way you would upload files into LiveRamp.
 This includes clients who use Activation and Data Marketplace, as well as Match Network partners and RampID Expansion partners.

-For the most effective propagation of your consumer requests, we highly recommend that you either send consumer request files containing PII (such as name and postal, phone number, email address) or RampIDs.
+For the most effective propagation of your consumer requests, we highly recommend that you either send consumer request files containing PII (such as name and postal, phone number, and email address) or RampIDs.

 Note